RudyDev1/weatherApp/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting started
-To use ToDo List, simply clone or download the repository and open index.html in your preferred web browser.
+To use WeatherApp, simply clone or download the repository and open index.html in your preferred web browser.

 ## Usage